Application of the 3-Loop FlexibleEFTHiggs Method to the MSSM and the NMSSM: Application to the

 \subsection{Benchmark scenarios}

-In order to identify phenomenologically interesting regions of the \MSSM parameter space which do not correspond to ``standard'' scenarios, a random scan with $N=10^{4}$ sample points is performed.
-The \MSSM\ parameters $P_{\BSM}(\Qin)$ are varied in the following ranges:
+Finally, we want to identify phenomenologically interesting regions of the \MSSM parameter space which do not correspond to ``standard'' scenarios with degenerate mass parameters.
+For that porpose, a random scan is performed for which the \MSSM\ parameters $P_{\BSM}(\Qin)$ are varied in the following ranges:

 where $\tilde{f}\in\{\tilde{q},\tilde{u},\tilde{d},\tilde{l},\tilde{e}\}$ and $f\in\{u,d,c,s,e,\mu,\tau\}$.
-The soft-breaking trilinear Higgs coupling parameters $A_t$ and $A_b$ are chosen according to the values of $X_t$ and $X_b$ using eqs.~\eqref{eq:Xf}.
+The soft-breaking trilinear Higgs coupling parameters $A_t$ and $A_b$ are chosen according to the values of $X_t$ and $X_b$ using Eqs.~\eqref{eq:Xf}.
 Below, we will indicate the squark mixing in each scenario with the dimensionless mixing parameters $x_t$ and $x_b$.

-From all the generated parameter points, we first extracted all those which reproduce approximately the experimental value of the light \SM-like Higgs boson mass $M_h\approx 125\unit{GeV}$.
-Their number amounts to roughly 200 parameter points.
-The majority of them features the characteristic properties of well-known standard scenarios reproducing the experimental $M_h$, i.e.\ large values of $\tan \beta$ and $|x_t| \approx \sqrt{6}$ as well as large $(m_{\tilde{q}})_{33}$ and $(m_{\tilde{u}})_{33}$.
-However, we want to focus our attention here on the remaining subset with deviating properties.
-One important finding is that no experimentally viable parameter scenario was found with $\tan \beta \lesssim 6$, where $M_h\approx 125\unit{GeV}$.
-Furthermore, from our scans we found that in all experimentally viable scenarios the stop mixing parameter $x_t$ lies in the range $1.3 \lesssim |x_t| \lesssim 3.2$.
+From all the generated parameter points, we first extracted all those which ensure vacuum stability and reproduce approximately the experimental value of the light \SM-like Higgs boson mass $M_h\approx 125\unit{GeV}$.
+It is well-known that $\tan \beta$ and the three stop-sector parameters ($(m_{\tilde{q}})_{33}$, $(m_{\tilde{u}})_{33}$ and $x_t$) strongly affect the Higgs mass $M_h$.
+Large $\tan \beta$, $(m_{\tilde{q}})_{33}$ and $(m_{\tilde{u}})_{33}$ as well as $|x_t| \approx \sqrt{6}$ tend to increase $M_h$ significantly, such that this pattern is also common among the parameter points reproducing the experimental value.
+In detail, however, the required values of $\tan \beta$ and the three stop-sector parameters depend on the non-degeneracy within the stop sector and on all remaining parameters.